 Investing in a small business that shares your values of sustainability is one way in which you can use sustainable investing on a micro-scale and influence your community.

-Honeycomb Credit gives you the opportunity to invest in small businesses across the nation (and potentially in your community) that are making a difference in their community by offering the opportunity to invest in them.
+Honeycomb Credit gives you the opportunity to invest in local businesses across the nation (and potentially in your community) that are making a difference in their community by offering the opportunity to invest in them.

 These investments are a fixed-income investment in a crowdfunding campaign.
 Essentially, you can contribute as little as $100 (though the average Honeycomb investment is around $1,000) to a campaign you believe in, and you will potentially get your money back, plus interest.